smart-edge-open/specs/architecture.md

   - DPDK library is used for the dataplane implementation 1G/2M hugepages support is required on the host.

 #### Edge Compute Applications: Native
 OpenNESS supports execution of application on the Edge node as a VM/Container instance.
-This is typically the case when customers are looking for high density edge compute platforms with expectation of resource pooling across Edge Applications and services.
-OpenNESS supports both native edge compute apps and IOT Gateways to run as edge compute applications or services co-existing on the same platform and sharing resources.
+This is typically the case when customers are looking for high density edge compute platforms with expectation of resource pooling across Edge Applications (in some cases Edge Applications co-existing with VNFs).
+OpenNESS supports both native edge compute apps and IOT Gateways to run as edge compute applications co-existing on the same platform with VNFs and share platform resources.

 #### Edge Compute Applications: Local Breakout
 OpenNESS supports steering traffic to the applications that are already running on the customer IT infrastructure.
 Such applications are referred to as Applications on LBP (Local Breakout Port).